 If you really want to amplify meditation benefits while in nature, take off your shoes and walk barefoot in your backyard or at the beach.

 If you live in the city, get some small plants and potting soil, and plant them in pretty pots without using gloves.
-The key here is to touch the earth/dirt.
+The key here is to touch the earth and dirt.

 5. Meditation Alternative: Cleaning

-This is a personal preference, and you may be reading this and thinking I’m crazy, but hear me out.
+This is a personal preference, and you may be reading this and thinking that I’m crazy but hear me out.

 You know how Monica on Friends can’t help but clean up a mess?

 I’m the same way.
 Not just because I enjoy a clean house, but because I enjoy the physical act of cleaning.
 There’s something soothing about being able to fix a problem.